emallott/microbiome_analysis/Shotgun data analysis with HUMAnN2.md

 See where it says "[P1]"?
 That is a variable.
 What gets entered in place of that variable is specified in a parameter file (named params.txt in this script).
 All that parameter file contains is a list of the files you are interested in running this script on.

+Note, there is an extra line in this script... the sleep command here is causing the script to wait a random number of seconds before starting.
+That is because we can't all access the same singularity container at the exact same moment.

 While we are looking at the script, lets change <yourfolder> to your personal folder's actual name and the email address to your email.

 Ok, close kneaddata.sh by pressing ctrl-X and then y then enter.